Why you can trust The Zebra

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In Chula Vista, you can expect 37 rainy days with an annual rainfall of 9 inches.
 Chula Vista is also known to experience earthquakes and wildfires.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year

 The average Chula Vista resident's annual cost of coverage

 See How Much You Can Save in Chula Vista

 Just enter your ZIP code to get started

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.